mcgarryteresa39-stack/individual-project-teresa/README.md

 - Its sheer volume makes it ideal for comparative analysis, but also demands strategic scoping.

-- Focusing exclusively on the United Kingdom provided two key advantages:
+- Focusing exclusively on the United Kingdom provides two key advantages:

-  - It enabled an in-depth exploration of inequality and poverty in a single region without being overwhelmed by global complexity.
+  - It enables an in-depth exploration of inequality and poverty in a single region without being overwhelmed by global complexity.
-  - It offered a sandbox environment to:
+  - It offers a sandbox environment to:

     - 	Understand the dataset’s structure, variables, and features before scaling up.